Enrollment growth and BEX IV levy-funded construction result in a need to adjust school attendance area boundaries.

 The school boundary maps for 2015-16 (including those with changes being implemented), geozone maps and transportation area maps for 2015-16 are now posted on the

 Maps page.
-You may also check your student's assignment for 2015-16 using the new Assignment Lookup Tool.
+You may also check your student's assignment and waitlist status for 2015-16 using the Assignment and Waitlist Lookup link.

 Based on input from the school staff and parents, Dearborn Park International will remain an attendance area school.

 Students eligible for grandfathering

 "Eligible for Grandfathering" maps show the number of current students (2014-15 school year) in each change area who will be eligible to grandfather at their current school in 2015-16.
 (These students may also choose to change to their new attendance area school.)

 • High school students eligible for grandfathering

 New!
 Maps showing district-wide changes for each year of implementation can be found on the year-by-year maps page.